Police searching for violent attacker who left man to die in Cambridge park

 CAMBRIDGE, MASS.
 (WHDH) – Authorities are turning to the public for help in tracking down the person or people behind a vicious attack in a park in Cambridge that left a 60-year-old man dead Wednesday night.

-Police were back on the scene again on Friday, scouring a marshy area next to Danehy Park in North Cambridge with rakes and shovels for more evidence after authorities found Paul Wilson unresponsive and suffering from severe head trauma, around 7 p.m.
-Wednesday, according to Middlesex District Attorney Marian T. Ryan.
+Police were back on the scene again on Friday, scouring a marshy area next to Danehy Park in North Cambridge with rakes and shovels for more evidence after Paul Wilson was found unresponsive and suffering from severe head trauma, according to Middlesex District Attorney Marian T. Ryan.

 He was taken to Beth Israel Hospital, where officials said he later died as a result of blunt force trauma.